hanabi/hanabi.github.io/Reference.md

 ### Finesses with a Lie Component

 - *Lie Principle* states all that fibs must resolve immediately.
+A fib that does not resolve immediately is a *Lie*.
-However, some players will occasionally perform *Finesses* that violate this principle.
-We would say that such *Finesses* have a *Lie Component*.
+- Normally, *Lies* are expressly illegal.
+However, some players will occasionally break the rules for the purposes of getting a *Finesse*.
+We call such moves *Finesses with a Lie Component*.
-- Typically, when players lie out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
+- Typically, when players *Lie* out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
 This typically leads to a loss.
 - With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
 - The previously mentioned *Out-of-Order Finesse* is a specific example of a *Finesse* with a *Lie Component*.
 One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
 - This concept can be generalized to all *Finesses* that have a *Lie Component*.
 After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
 So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to fulfill the initial *Finesse* (if the card clued with a *Fix Clue* seems to be unrelated).